delaneyj/datastar/backends/go/site/static/md/guide/go_deeper.md

 <div data-store="{value:'hello world'}"></div>
 ```

-The contents is just a set of data that can evaluated
+The contents are just a set of data that can evaluated

 1. into a valid Javascript Object
 2. converted into a tree of signals
-3. merge into a store that tracks all of the reactivity on the page.
+3. merge into a store that tracks all the reactivity on the page.

-In this case we want there to be a a single `value` signal with the contents of `'hello world'`.
+In this case we want there to be a single `value` signal with the contents of `'hello world'`.
 Normally you'd have to write a bunch of code to make this happen but with Datastar you just add a `data-store` attribute and think declaratively.

 ## Models